Sandy Posey

-Sandy Posey (born Sandra Lou Posey, June 18, 1944) is an American popular singer who enjoyed success in the 1960s with singles such as her 1966 recording of Martha Sharp's compositions "Born a Woman" and "Single Girl".
-She is often described as a country singer, although, like Skeeter Davis (to whom she has been frequently compared), her output has varied.
+Sandra Lou Posey (June 18, 1944 – July 20, 2024) was an American popular singer who enjoyed success in the 1960s with singles such as her 1966 recording of Martha Sharp's compositions "Born a Woman" and "Single Girl".
+She was often described as a country singer, although, like Skeeter Davis (to whom she has been frequently compared), her output varied.
 Later in her career, the term "countrypolitan", associated with the "Nashville sound", was sometimes applied.
 Posey had four hit singles in the United States, three of which peaked at number 12 on the Hot 100.

-Session singer
+Early life and session singer career

-Posey was born in Jasper, Alabama.
+Posey was born in Jasper, Alabama, on June 18, 1944.
 She graduated from high school in West Memphis, Arkansas, in 1962.
-Posey obtained work as a session singer after she was recommended by an aunt to an acquaintance who worked in television.
+Posey obtained work as a session singer after being recommended by an aunt to an acquaintance who worked in television.

 In addition to working as a receptionist at a studio in Memphis, she took part in recording sessions across the Deep South, including sessions produced by Lincoln "Chips" Moman for Elvis Presley and on Percy Sledge’s "When a Man Loves a Woman" (a number one hit in the US in 1966).
 Other singers whom she backed included Joe Tex, Bobby Goldsboro and Tommy Roe.

 Solo career

-Posey's first single record, under the name Sandy Carmel, was "Kiss Me Goodnight" (1965), written by William Cates, which was coupled with "First Boy".
+Posey's first single, under the name Sandy Carmel, was "Kiss Me Goodnight" (1965), written by William Cates, which was coupled with "First Boy".
 This was released by Bell Records but received minimal publicity and made little impact.
 Assisted by Gary Walker, a music publisher who became her manager, Posey then made a demonstration recording of "Born a Woman", written by Martha Sharp.
 According to Posey, Chips Moman "went wild" when he heard this and helped her to obtain a contract with MGM in Nashville.